-Each state has individual guidelines determined by the laws of that state and the accountability guidelines of the AAA Scholarship Foundation.
-Please choose your state to view details on how that tax credit program works then contact our Development office at 888-707-2465 to speak with an expert about participating today!
+Each state tax credit program has regulations determined by the laws of that state and the accountability guidelines of AAA.
+Select a state to view details on how that tax credit program works then contact our Development office at 888-707-2465 to speak with an expert about participating today!

 The AAA Difference

-AAA Scholarship Foundation (AAA), a private non-profit 501(c)(3) organization, is an approved Scholarship Organization in the states of Alabama, Arizona, Georgia, Florida, Nevada and Pennsylvania.
-AAA administers innovative state-mandated income-based tax credit scholarship programs that fund education scholarships exclusively for low-income children and scholarships for children with disabilities.
-Qualifying parents can use these scholarships to send their children to the private schools that best meets their children’s needs.
-The spirit of these income-based scholarship laws is to provide educational alternatives to a group of people who, because of financial circumstances alone, have none.
+AAA Scholarship Foundation (AAA), a private non-profit 501(c)(3) organization, is an approved Scholarship Organization in the states of Arizona, Georgia, Florida, and Nevada.
+AAA is authorized to administer innovative state-approved education tax credit programs that fund scholarships exclusively for children with economic, physical and/or intellectual disadvantages (up to grade 12).
+Qualifying families can use these scholarships to access the educational settings that best fit their children’s learning needs.
+The spirit of the income-based scholarship laws is to provide educational alternatives to a group of people who, because of financial circumstances alone, have none.

 Click here for our Donor Frequently Asked Questions (FAQ).